-Normal cells in our body are designed to carry out certain functions to keep us alive and healthy.
-When normal cells in our body are old or damaged, they have planned and organized ways of growing new cells without messing up our body's functions.
+Normal cells in the body are designed to carry out certain functions to keep us alive and healthy.
+When normal cells within the body are old or damaged, they have planned and organized ways of growing new cells without interfering our body's normal functions.
 This is call cell division.

-Before cell division happens, there are several checks and balances to ensure that the new cells are not damaged and that there are enough nutrients for the cell to survive.
-If any of those checks and balances fail, the cells does not divide and waits until everything passes.
+Before cell division happens, there are several checks and balances to ensure that the new cells are not damaged and that have enough nutrients for the cell to survive.
+If any of those checks and balances fail, the cells does not divide and will wait until everything passes for this process to occur.
 That's the short of a bigger picture!
 This process is organized and timely, we usually can't tell it's happening and it's a small percentage of our cells doing this at any given time.

 Cancer cells do the TOTAL opposite of our normal cells.
 There are no checks and balances and cell division is random and unplanned.
-Caner can grow in any cell of bodies and eventually form a tumor.
-With cancer in the blood, which is Leukemia, tumors do not grow but it stops normal blood functions.
+Caner can grow in any cell of the body and eventually form a tumor.
+However, with cancer in the blood, which is Leukemia, tumors do not grow but it stops normal fuction of the blood cells.

-Since cancer cells do not use any checks or balances, they don't perform any functions as our normal cells.
+Since cancer cells do not use any checks or balances, they don't perform any functions as our normal cells would.
 As they grow, they crowd out our normal cells and begin to damage the area they occupy.